Potential Benefits of Cleaning with Microfiber vs Cotton Mops and Cloths

 - What surfaces to clean with it

-Let’s begin with addressing the first point: how does microfiber work?
-Great question.
-As you may have guessed from the name, microfiber contains tiny fibers made up of synthetic materials.
-Knit together, these fibers are able to access small grooves and crevices as you clean that larger fibers can’t, trapping bacteria, viruses and particles with its static-charged fibers.
-Due to how microfiber is created, they also have a high absorbency level, which means you can clean more, and clean more quickly, using a microfiber mop or cloth than if you were using a regular cotton or polyester mop or cloth.
+Microfiber contains tiny fibers made up of synthetic materials.
+Knit together, these fibers are able to access small grooves and crevices as you clean that larger fibers can’t; trapping bacteria, viruses and particles with its static-charged fibers.
+Due to how microfiber is created, they also have a high absorbency level, which means you can clean more frequently and faster using a microfiber mop or cloth than if you were using a regular cotton or polyester mop or cloth.

 How effective is microfiber vs cotton?

-They (microfiber) use far less chemicals because the tiny fibers effectively pick up and trap 99.54% of dirt, dust and bacteria at the microscopic level using water alone.
+The tiny fibers of microfiber effectively pick up and trap 99.54% of dirt, dust and bacteria at the microscopic level using water alone, reducing the amount of chemicals your facility needs for maintenance.
 Standard cotton mops only pick up 67% of dirt and will re-deposit 33% of that back onto your floors1.”

 According to the CDC...

-- Dust mops.
-You use a dry mop to remove all of the loose particles on the floor prior to the damp mop.
+- Dry mops.
+Dry mops remove all loose particles on the floor prior to the damp mop.
 Use on any hard floor such as wood, tile, ceramic, vinyl and linoleum.

 - Damp mops.
-Follow up after dust mopping with a damp mop for a more in-depth cleaning and to disinfect the surfaces you’re cleaning.
+Damp mop after dust mopping for disinfection.
 Like the dust mops, you can use on any hard flooring.

-Takeaway tip: Facilities are choosing to reduce their cross-contamination risk without the need to empty and refill water buckets by using a fresh microfiber pad for each room, which may save time, energy, and labor strain.
+Takeaway tip: reduce cross-contamination risk by using a fresh microfiber pad for each room, eliminating the need to empty and refill water buckets.

 Does microfiber cost less than cotton?